cair/GraphTsetlinMachine/README.md

 ### Convolutional MNIST

 By using many nodes to capture rich data, you can exploit inherent structure in the data.
-Below, each MNIST image is broken down into a grid of _19x19_ image patches, each patch containing _10x10_ pixels.
+Below, each MNIST image is broken down into a grid of _19x19_ image patches, each patch containing _10x10_ pixels:

 <p align="center">
   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/ConvolutionalMNIST.png">